-Spartan is committed to assisting all members of the Spartan community in providing for their own safety and security.
+Spartan College of Aeronautics and Technology is committed to assisting all members of the Spartan College of Aeronautics and Technology community in providing for their own safety and security.
 The annual security and fire safety compliance document is distributed to new students and again annually.
 If you would like to receive a hard copy of the combined Security and Fire Safety Report, you may stop by Student Services Department.
 The information regarding campus security and personal safety including topics such as: crime prevention, fire safety, college law enforcement authority, crime reporting policies, disciplinary procedures, and other matters of importance related to security and safety on campus.
-It also contains information about crime statistics for the three previous calendar years concerning reported crimes that occurred on campus; in certain off-campus buildings or property owned or controlled by Spartan; and on public property within or immediately adjacent to and accessible from the campus.
+It also contains information about crime statistics for the three previous calendar years concerning reported crimes that occurred on campus; in certain off-campus buildings or property owned or controlled by the College; and on public property within or immediately adjacent to and accessible from the campus.